-In part 1 of a new blog series, released in celebration with Thomastik-Infeld’s 100th anniversary celebrations, Franz offers his recommendations for players who find their strings corroding too quickly.
+In part 1 of a new series, released in celebration Thomastik-Infeld's 100th-anniversary celebrations, Franz offers his recommendations for players who find their strings corroding too quickly.

 It’s a well-known problem that aluminum-wound strings can corrode and unravel quickly.
 Why?
 Aluminum reacts with the sweat of your fingers.
 Even a little perspiration can cause your string to give up too fast!
 They unravel, get tarnished, go dark, get thicker and perfectly smooth shifts become harder when running over the worst of the damaged areas.